West Jaintia Hills District, Meghalaya

 Population of West Jaintia Hills District

-As per the Census 2011, West Jaintia Hills District has a total population of 3,95,124 people, consisting of 1,96,285 males and 1,98,839 females.
-There are 66,028 households in the district with an average population density of 103 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, West Jaintia Hills District had a population of 3,95,124 people living in 66,028 households.
+The population comprised 1,96,285 males and 1,98,839 females, with an average population density of 103 people per km².
+The table below provides a rural-urban comparison of these statistics.

 Total Population3,95,1243,66,69428,430